pinterest/ktlint/docs/faq.md

 ## Why is wildcard import `java.util.*` not reported by the `no-wildcard-imports` rule?

-The `no-wildcard-imports` rule forbids wild imports, except for imports defined in `.editorconfig` property `ij_kotlin_packages_to_use_import_on_demand`.
+The `no-wildcard-imports` rule forbids wildcard imports, except for imports defined in `.editorconfig` property `ij_kotlin_packages_to_use_import_on_demand`.
 If ths property is not set explicitly set, it allows wildcards imports like `java.util.*` by default to keep in sync with IntelliJ IDEA behavior.